SmartlyDressedGames/Unturned-Docs/NPCAsset/Rewards.md

 Rewards
 =======

 Rewards can be granted by NPC assets, interactable objects, and item blueprints.
+The specific property prefix may differ between asset types.

 **Rewards** *byte*: Total number of rewards.